canonical/snapd/docs/package-names.md

 sure developers are aware on upload that if an existing piece of software exists with that name, they are declaring themselves as an alternative to it There are long-term consequences for picking a package name.
-If you choose “unity” as your package name, meaning the GUI, but down the line “unity” becomes the gaming engine, you will need to be pushed out to a different name.
+If you choose "unity" as your package name, meaning the GUI, but down the line "unity" becomes the gaming engine, you will need to be pushed out to a different name.

 ## Open questions